The underlying space tree

 .flow(spread({ by: "lake", dir: "x" }), stack({ by: "species", dir: "y" }))

 The vertical stack (which is spread({ glue: true, dir: "y" })) glues each lake's species rects together.
-Its stack-direction children are all-SIZE, so it sums their domains at scale 1 and emits POSITION([0, total_lake_sum]) on y.
+Its stack-direction children are all continuous magnitudes, so it sums their widths at scale 1 and emits POSITION([0, total_lake_sum]) on y.
 The alignment direction (x) of the stack is UNDEFINED because each rect's x is UNDEFINED.

 So the root underlying space is [ORDINAL(lakes), POSITION([0, max_total])].
 The y-axis renders quantitative ticks (POSITION); the x-axis renders ordinal labels at laid-out positions (ORDINAL); both follow from the tree, with no special "bar chart" rule.